HenriqueBBrum/DINT/README.md

 sudo apt-get  install libreadline-dev
 ```

+> :warning: Increase the virtual machine's processing capacity (memory and CPU) otherwise it might crash for the next step

-Now, configure the software switch without the log system to improve the performance:
+Now, configure the software switch without the log system to improve the performance (this step takes some time so be patient):
 ```
 ./autogen.sh

-./configure 'CXXFLAGS=-g -O3' 'CFLAGS=-g -O3' --with-thrift --disable-logging-macros --disable-blogger
+./configure 'CXXFLAGS=-g -O3' 'CFLAGS=-g -O3' --with-thrift --with-pi --disable-logging-macros --disable-elogger

-make j8
+make
 ```

 Finally, install the software switch.
-This will create three different software switches executables: the `simple_switch,` `simple_switch_grpc`, and the `psa_switch.` This project uses the `simple_switch_grpc.`
+This will create three software switch executables: the `simple_switch,` `simple_switch_grpc`, and the `psa_switch.` This project uses the `simple_switch_grpc`.

 ```
 sudo make install
 sudo ldconfig
 ```

-To change from the improved software switch used in this project, go to the *src* folder and open the Makefile.
+To change from the improved software switch used in this project to the unoptimized version, go to the *src* folder and open the Makefile with a text editor.
 Change the **BMV2_SWITCH_EXE** value from */home/p4/hevaviroal-model/target/simple_switch_grpc/simple_switch_grpc* to *simple_switch_grpc*.

 That's it; now you can start reproducing the experiments!